fenago/next-level-python-big-data/machine-learning-apache-spark/lab_6.md

 PySpark image recognition application
 =====================================

-Note that for the purposes of this case study, we will not be using Jupyter notebooks for development but rather standard Python code files with the [.py] file extension.
-This case study provides a first glimpse into how a production-grade pipeline should be developed and executed; rather than instantiating a `SparkContext` explicitly within our code, we will instead submit our code and all its dependencies to [spark-submit] (including any third-party Spark packages, such as [sparkdl]) via the Linux command line.

 Let\'s now take a look at how we can use the Inception-v3 deep CNN via PySpark to classify test images.
 In our Python-based image-recognition